-Our final contender in the competition for best UK passive investing platform is Interactive Investor.
+Our final contender in the competition for the best UK passive investing platform is Interactive Investor.
 I must admit, I have not yet used this platform but I have thoroughly researched it for this post.
 The reason I have included this platform is that it’s slightly different from the other four platforms reviewed above as the fees work in a slightly different way.

-Similar to the other platforms reviewed, Interactive Investor is a substantial organisation with £36 billion assets under management.
+Similar to the other platforms reviewed, Interactive Investor is a substantial organisation with £36 billion in assets under management.

 The difference lies in the fact that Interactive Investor doesn’t use the % of assets under management fee structure common with investment platforms but rather offers various different flat-free pricing models including: